Updated on: 1/24/2019

 Neighborly nuisance: If a construction company, government agency or other corporation does extensive drilling or underground work and compromises the land in surrounding areas, sinkholes may form.
 If you are injured as a result, legal action may be necessary.

 How Much Is A Sinkhole Accident Settlement Worth?

 There is no settlement calculator or formula for determining how much one of these cases is worth.
 Many different factors go into these claims, and no two incidents are the same.

-Your personal injury attorney will assess all the factors that went into the accident and give you a recommended course of action for our case.
+Your personal injury attorney will assess all the factors that went into the auto accident that resulted in your injuries and give you a recommended course of action for our case.

 It is usually smart to wait until you have recovered as much as possible from your injuries - otherwise known as maximum medical improvement or MMI - before you try to determine the actual value of your case and negotiate a settlement.
 Do not be confused.
 Doing so does not mean you should wait to hire an experienced personal injury attorney until you reach MMI.